If you’re confused as to what an 18-wheeler is, well they’re the largest trucks on the road.

 Many new drivers spend a year or two driving company trucks before making the leap to owning their own rig.

-If buying is right for you, you’ll want to consider the following questions:
+If buying is right for you, and you’re looking for 18 wheelers for sale, then you should consider the following questions:

 Should I buy a new or used truck?